 News & Announcements

-Wondering why the financial aid you see on your Award Letter doesn’t appear on your term bill?
+Wondering why the financial aid you see on your Rutgers Financial Offer Letter doesn’t appear on your term bill?
 Read more to find out why there may be a discrepancy.
 If your financial aid is not on your term bill, here’s why: You have not submitted all documents our office has requested.
-Check your required documents and submit…
+Check your required…

 When you apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) each year, your information goes through a verification process if you are selected by the federal government or the school.
 Our office may request additional documentation from you in order to verify the information from your FAFSA.
 You will…